Averaging Results with Theoretical Uncertainties: Comparison with treating theoretical uncertainties on same footing as statistical

 Let's consider some possible special cases.
 Suppose that all of the $t_i$'s are the same, equal to $t_1$, and suppose that the theory uncertainties are presumed to be ``uncorrelated''.
 In this case,

+In the simple case where the weight matrix is a multiple of the identity, $W=wI$, this gives $t^\prime= t_1/\sqrt{n}$.
 Which is more reasonable?
 That depends on how we view the meaning of ``uncorrelated'' in our assumption, and on whether we assign a probabilistic interpretation to the theoretical uncertainties.
 If we are supposing that the acutal theoretical uncertainties are somehow randomly distributed in sign and magnitude, then it is reasonable to expect that the result will become more reliable as more numbers are averaged.
 However, if we consider the theoretical uncertainties as estimates of bias, which could in fact all have the same sign, then the weighted linear average is plausible.
-It is at least a more conservative approach in the absence of real information on the correlations.
+It is at least a more conservative approach in the absence of further information on the real nature and correlations of the uncertainties.